 - Cost Efficiencies

 All these strict process and procedure requirements don’t necessarily lead to exorbitant costs.
 Look for a vendor with print-on-demand capabilities that minimize the costs and waste of excess printing, ideally with the capability to localize printing to minimize delivery costs and onsite USPS experts to ensure every mailing meets regulations and is fulfilled at the most cost-effective rates possible.

 At OneTouchPoint, our solutions check each of these boxes, enabling companies to lower costs and provide timely service while maintaining airtight information security.
 We mail over 155 million mail pieces each year, and hundreds of thousands contain sensitive information for companies in and out of the healthcare industry.
 Our recurring mail platform and client vault network are HITRUST certified, and our 100 percent match mailing process ensures each patient receives the correct information.
 Our employees are trained annually on HIPAA requirements, and we have a 98 percent on-time delivery rate with higher than 99 percent order accuracy.

-We understand the burden of cutting waste and managing spend without compromising patient privacy, and we’re dedicated to partnering with healthcare organizations to ease that burden — and improve print marketing and communications effectiveness overall.
-To discover how we partner with healthcare organizations across the country, contact us to learn more.
+We understand the burden of cutting waste, managing spend, and personalizing communication without compromising patient privacy, and we’re dedicated to partnering with healthcare organizations to ease that burden—and improve print marketing and communication effectiveness overall.
+To discover how we partner with healthcare organizations across the country, contact us today.